Pool Table in Basement

 Bumper Pool Tables

 Bumper pool tables are small but offer the competitiveness and excitement of full-size pool tables.
-The great thing about the bumper pool tables is that they provide the same thrill as the standard pool tables but in a much smaller space.
+The great thing about the bumper pool tables is that they provide the same thrill as the standard size pool tables or billiard tables but in a much smaller space.
 A standard pool table requires a room size of 14′-10″ x 19′-0″ or 4.52m x 5.79m.
 A bumper pool table requires a much smaller room size of 12′-5″ x 13′-8″ for a cue size of 52″.

 Bumper pool tables would be a perfect option if you have always wanted a pool table in your home but do not want to set aside an entire room.
 The cues are smaller for bumper pool tables, and you do not need much space to play conveniently.
 Due to their lower room size requirements, bumper pool tables are ideal for modern homes.